Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Nov 19, 2017.

 About 30 years ago my eyes were so dry they were starting to bother me and eventually a Schirmer test put me well within the criteria for Sjogren's Syndrome.
 At the time, I was just told I had dry eyes and to use drops as necessary.

 Last year, my GP sent me to what's called a "physician" in Australia: someone who is supposed to look at the big picture and make sense of it.
-Despite no indication from the usual blood tests (not uncommon in SS), he tentatively diagnosed Sjogren's Syndrome and referred me for a scintigram, which would be definitive proof.
+Despite no indication from the usual blood tests (not uncommon in SS), he tentatively diagnosed Sjogren's Syndrome and referred me for a scintigram, which would be proof enough.
 You suck on a lemon and the salivary response is measured.
 I didn't have the energy to go and I was managing my symptoms reasonably well so I cancelled the scintigraphy.

 Also last year, I saw a neurosurgeon about possibly having steroid injections in my spine for osteoarthritis pain and I happened to mention my burning legs and feet that were keeping me awake at night.
 He dismissed it as coming from my back and said no more.
 Knowing my symptom patterns, it didn't make sense to me.